l-portet/old.github.css/README.md

 # old.github.css
-Back to the good old styles
+Back to the good old Github's styles

 When injected, the CSS formats a Github repo page into a vertical and centered view, like before